HumphreyBoaGart/grackle/bin/grinstall.md

 - customization.md file detailing some of the ways you can tweak a Grackle-powered server
 - merge `.bash_aliases` & `.bashrc` for users in /skel/home/, similar to the setup for root user.
 - backport `.bashrc` updates from above to the `.bashrc` in root skel
-- fix tmux/tpm first-time initialization bug
+- verify patch for tmux/tpm first-time initialization bug